nuxeo/doc.nuxeo.com-content/src/nxdoc/desktop-and-mobile/nuxeo-mobile.md

 ### Offline mode

-Offline mode is not available.
+Offline mode is not available yet.

 ### Authenticating